Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-dataplanes/dataplane.md

 ---
-title: Deploying a DataPlane to konnect
+title: Deploying a DataPlane to Konnect
 ---

 The Kong `DataPlane` can be configured with half-managed `Hybrid` or `KIC` [`ControlPlane`s](/konnect/gateway-manager/#control-planes).
-This means that the `ControlPlane` entity referenced (via KonnectID or NamespacedRef) by the `KonnectExtension` object must belong to one of these two categories.
+This means that the `controlPlane` entity referenced (via KonnectID or NamespacedRef) by the `KonnectExtension` object must belong to one of these two categories.
 It is important to notice, though, that in case the Konnect `ControlPlane` is of type KIC, the Kong `DataPlane` needs a Kubernetes `ControlPlane` (a.k.a.
 KIC) running in the cluster to be properly configured.
 In that scenario, the use of a [`Gateway`](/gateway-operator/{{page.release}}/guides/konnect-dataplanes/gateway) is highly recommended.

 ## Create the KonnectExtension